orium/archery/README.md

 ## Setup

-To use archery add the following to your `Cargo.toml`:
+To use Archery add the following to your `Cargo.toml`:

 ```toml
 [dependencies]